Vidit-Ostwal/Vidit-Ostwal/README.md

 - [KV Caching in Transformers](https://open.substack.com/pub/viditostwal/p/kv-key-value-cache-in-transformers?r=m52qu&utm_campaign=post&utm_medium=web&showWelcomeOnShare=false) - *26-07-2025*
 ## 💬 Recent Comments
 - [Commented](https://github.com/crewAIInc/crewAI/pull/3290#issuecomment-3168674395) in [crewAIInc/crewAI] on 2025-08-08.
-  > *AI Summary: @Vidit-Ostwal has suggested not to include certain elements in the pull request to maintain a smaller scope.
-He believes that this approach will help in focusing on the current changes without overwhelming the main purpose of the PR.
-He acknowledges the potential for incorporating the omitted elements in future updates, indicating a willingness to revisit and enhance the project down the line.
-This strategy promotes a more manageable and streamlined process for the current submission.*
+  > *AI Summary: @Vidit-Ostwal has suggested not to include certain elements in the current pull request to maintain a smaller scope.
+This approach allows for a more focused review process and helps streamline progress.
+He acknowledges that these elements can be added in the future, indicating an openness to revisiting the topic later.
+Overall, the emphasis is on keeping the current changes concise while ensuring the potential for expansion remains available for subsequent updates.*
 - [Commented](https://github.com/crewAIInc/crewAI/pull/3290#issuecomment-3168621637) in [crewAIInc/crewAI] on 2025-08-08.
-  > *AI Summary: @Vidit-Ostwal has suggested that the list of messages should exclude the system prompt and retain only the user and assistant messages.
-This change aims to streamline the information presented, ensuring that only relevant dialogues between the user and the assistant are displayed.
-By doing so, the focus remains on the interactions that matter most, enhancing clarity and ease of understanding within the messaging framework.
-Overall, this suggestion emphasizes the importance of concise communication in the system's design.*
+  > *AI Summary: @Vidit-Ostwal has suggested that in the list of messages, the system prompt should be removed.
+The focus should solely be on retaining the user and assistant messages.
+This change is intended to streamline the message display by eliminating unnecessary information, ensuring that only relevant content is presented to users.
+This simplification could enhance clarity and improve the overall user experience by making it easier to follow the conversation without the distraction of the system prompt.*
 - [Commented](https://github.com/crewAIInc/crewAI/pull/3290#issuecomment-3168612374) in [crewAIInc/crewAI] on 2025-08-08.
-  > *AI Summary: @Vidit-Ostwal has suggested enhancing the Mem0 Storage by modifying the save function to better handle message storage for external memory implementations.
-The suggestion includes refining the structure of the messages to ensure a more coherent approach in capturing user interactions and responses.
-This adjustment aims to facilitate improved memory retention and personalized experiences in conversation, allowing the chatbot to better serve users by recalling context and providing meaningful responses to queries.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the exposure of exchanged messages by the Agent for external memory allows each storage implementation to select relevant messages.
+Additionally, he proposed making modifications to the Mem0 Storage, specifically in the save function.
+The objective of the suggested changes is to enhance the structure of messages, aligning them with a more engaging and personalized assistant approach.
+This improvement aims to ensure that responses are contextually appropriate, helpful, and maintain user engagement, while adhering to specified response formats.*
 - [Commented](https://github.com/crewAIInc/crewAI/pull/3294#issuecomment-3167722072) in [crewAIInc/crewAI] on 2025-08-08.
-  > *AI Summary: I'm sorry, but I cannot access external content, including images or screenshots.
-If you provide the text of the comment instead, I'll be happy to help summarize it according to your guidelines.*
+  > *AI Summary: I'm sorry, but I can't summarize the comment as it does not contain any text to work with.
+Please provide a text comment for summarization.*
 - [Commented](https://github.com/crewAIInc/crewAI/pull/3294#issuecomment-3167715855) in [crewAIInc/crewAI] on 2025-08-08.
-  > *AI Summary: @Vidit-Ostwal has suggested that there are currently additional test cases that are failing.*
+  > *AI Summary: @Vidit-Ostwal has suggested that there are additional test cases currently failing.*

 ## 🐛 Issues Raised
 No issues raised recently.